 Security surveillance systems are only as effective as their ability to see and warn of intrusions.
 While today’s video technology has significantly extended the perimeters of detection, many blind spots remain, hindering its success.

-Jay Schell of DRS Technologies tells us about the unique features of the Tamarisk thermal cameras, and how they're used in applications involving integration into UAVs, medical imaging equipment, analytic devices, man-portable imaging devices, robotic ground vehicles, unmanned sensors, security and surveillance, and more.
+Jay Schell of Leonardo DRS tells us about the unique features of the Tamarisk thermal cameras, and how they're used in applications involving integration into UAVs, medical imaging equipment, analytic devices, man-portable imaging devices, robotic ground vehicles, unmanned sensors, security and surveillance, and more.

 Cooled infrared imaging is in many ways a mature technology, with its architectures well-defined and its past and present applications well-understood.